briandrum/codes.forchagrin.com/_chapters/chapter-911-sewers-generally.md

 9. _(i)_ Materials which exert or cause:

-    1. _(1)_ Unusual concentrations of inert, suspended solids such as, but not limited to, fuller’s earth, lime slurries and lime residues, or of dissolved solids such as, but not limited to, sodium chloride and sodium sulfate.
+    1. _(1)_ Unusual concentrations of inert, suspended solids such as, but not limited to, fuller's earth, lime slurries and lime residues, or of dissolved solids such as, but not limited to, sodium chloride and sodium sulfate.

     2. _(2)_ Excessive discoloration such as, but not limited to, dye wastes and